Employees with low engagement are 4 times more likely to resign

 – While employee satisfaction focusses on personal success, being engaged at work is about the joint success of employers and employees.
 Employees who are highly engaged are, according to Kelleher, 480% more committed to contributing to the success of their company;

 – While employee satisfaction involves their personal commitment, employee engagement involves mutual commitment.
 Keeping your employees engaged doesn’t mean that you need a fancy espresso machine and nap pods in the break room (although these won’t hurt).
-Instead, it means that employers create a working environment that is more than just a place for someone to earn a salary, but is also a place that assists in further developing their staff’s skills, taking an active interest in their concerns, and a place that acknowledges and rewards commitment and hard work.
+Instead, it means creating a working environment that is more than just a place for someone to earn a salary.
+Creating a place that assists in further developing their staff’s skills.
+A place that takes an active interest in their concerns, and acknowledges and rewards commitment and hard work.
 Kelleher and colleagues note that employees who are highly engaged are 370% more likely to recommend their company as an employer, which has the additional benefit of boosting the company’s reputation in general.